 U.S. Virgin Islands

 The U.S. Virgin Islands are an official U.S. territory in the Caribbean consisting of three individual islands: St. Croix, St. John, and St. Thomas.
-The Virgin Islands National Park makes up two-thirds of St. John, but there are portions of the national park throughout all three islands.
+Virgin Islands National Park makes up two-thirds of St. John, but there are portions of the national park throughout all three islands.
 Activities in these passport-free vacation spots include relaxing on white sand beaches, swimming, snorkeling, and fishing.
-Archaeologic sites include ancient petroglyphs of the indigenous Taino people.
+Archaeological sites include ancient petroglyphs of the indigenous Taino people.

 Virgin Islands National Park is known for its biodiverse reefs such as Buck Island Reef National Monument, located in St. Croix.
 Visiting is hassle-free for parents of young children because no passport is required for U.S. Citizens arriving from the United States to the U.S. Virgin Islands.

-Where to Stay in Virgin Islands National Park
+Where to stay in Virgin Islands National Park

 Camping is the only option inside Virgin Islands National Park.
 Cinnamon Bay Beach and Campground is located within the park overlooking Cinnamon Bay.
 The campground offers all the amenities of the best family glamping resorts, including tents with electricity, a queen-size bed, cooking kit (with cooler, pot, pan, cooking utensils, plates, bowls, cups, eating utensils, and two burner propane cooktop), fan, light, linens, towels, picnic table, and porch chairs.
 Eco-Tents sleep two, and Family Eco-Tents include extra space with twin bunks in addition to the queen and sleep four people.